• White

 The myth of Hades: myth and origins

-While Zeus obtained Heaven and Poseidon the Sea, he was seen to be the ruler of the underworld, or Tartarus.
+While Zeus obtained Heaven and Poseidon the Sea, he was seen as the underworld’s ruler, or Tartarus.
 He participated in the fight against the Titans, and the Cyclops armed him with a helmet that made anyone who wore it invisible.
 This helmet, similar to that of Siegfried in Norse mythology, was later worn by other deities, such as Athena, and also by heroes, such as Perseus.

 Hades and Cerberus.